Alfinjohnson/dox-cdms/README.md

 This command is designed to test the API endpoint and receive a response.
 Adjust the URL as needed for your specific testing requirements.

 ## Contributing
 We welcome contributions!
-If you'd like to contribute to Dox CDMS, please follow our contribution guidelines.
+If you'd like to contribute to Dox CDMS, please follow our [contribution guidelines](CONTRIBUTING.md).

+### Change Log
+Explore the project's history and releases in the [Change Log](CHANGELOG.md).

 ## License
 Dox CDMS is licensed under the Apache License 2.0.
-See the LICENSE file for the full license text.
+See the [LICENSE](LICENSE) file for the full license text.

 ## Acknowledgments
 A big thank you to our contributors and the community for their continuous support.